IainIsCreative/awesome-robot-combat/readme.md

 - [Combat Robotics](https://www.facebook.com/groups/RobotCombat/) — A Facebook Group consisting of robot combat participants and enthusiasts from all around the world.
 - [Unofficial Robot Wars](https://www.facebook.com/groups/UnofficialRobotWars/) — The Unofficial Robot Wars Facebook group, consisting of robot combatants from around the world.
 - [Beetleweight Robot Combat Discussion](https://www.facebook.com/groups/1463505713957474/) — A Facebook group consisting of Beetleweight showcases and discussion.
-- [Ant Chat](https://www.facebook.com/groups/167931026734910/) — A Facebook group dedicated to discussion and showcasing of Antweights.
+- [Antweight Robot Combat](https://www.facebook.com/groups/167931026734910/) — A Facebook group dedicated to discussion and showcasing of Antweights.
+- [Out Of The Arena Discord](https://discord.me/outofthearena) — A Discord server dedicated to robot combat discussion, including voice chat and help for building robots.
 - [SCRC Kilobots Facebook Group](https://www.facebook.com/groups/Kilobots/) — The Facebook Group for the SCRC, based in Saskatoon.
 - [Sparc Tools Forum](http://sparc.tools/forum/index.php) — The Sparc Tools forum boards, part of the [Standardised Procedures for the Advancement of Robot Combat (SPARC)](http://sparc.tools/).
 - [Bristol Bot Builders Facebook Group](https://www.facebook.com/groups/BristolBotBuilders/) — The Bristol Bot Builders Facebook group based in Bristol, England.
 - [Robot Wars 101](http://www.robotwars101.org/) — A hub for robot combat, with information for building antweights and a forum board for discussing fighting robots.
-- [Arizona Robot Combat (ARC)](https://www.facebook.com/groups/ArizonaRoboticCombat/) — A Facebook Group for robot combtatants and organisers in the state of Arizona.
+- [Arizona Robot Combat](https://www.facebook.com/groups/ArizonaRoboticCombat/) — A Facebook Group for robot combtatants and organisers in the state of Arizona.
 - [Michigan Combat Robotics](https://www.facebook.com/groups/1776490859290067/) — A Facebook Group for robot builders in the state of Michigan.
+- [Adelaide Robot Combat](https://www.facebook.com/groups/AdelaideRobotCombat/) — Robot Combat community and meetups in Adelaide, Australia

 ## Books